 Economic opportunity

-Biogas plants create economic opportunities in markets where energy cost and/or waste disposal cost are relatively high.
+Biogas plants create economic opportunities in markets where energy costs and/or waste disposal costs are relatively high.
 Since the organic fraction of municipal solid waste can represent approximately 50% of MSW mass, it becomes economically interesting to divert the organic fraction from conventional disposal towards anaerobic digestion.

-For example, small insular countries can benefit greatly from biogas plant since they often generate expensive and dirty electricity with diesel ($0.50+/kWh) and are confronted with significant challenges regarding disposal of their waste.
+For example, small island countries can benefit greatly from biogas plant since they often generate expensive and dirty electricity with diesel ($0.50+/kWh) and are confronted with significant challenges regarding disposal of their waste.

 Madness